Allentown Clergy Sexual Abuse Attorneys

 Rosenfeld Injury Lawyers LLC provides advocacy legal assistance for victims of indecent assault in the Allentown religious community.
 With our years of experience, we use the law to protect our client’s rights and personal privacy.
 Our law firm remains committed to obtaining the maximum financial compensation our clients deserve.
 If you or your loved one is a catholic clergy abuse victim, we can handle every aspect of your case to ensure the legal action you take has a successful outcome.

 With our years of experience, we have successfully resolved cases involving religious institutions, including the Roman Catholic Church, the Episcopal Church, the Baptists Church, and others.
 We understand that the assault you endured creates long-lasting effects that shaped your close relationships, friendships, and your ability to trust others.
-Let us help you successfully resolve your case.
+Let a clergy abuse lawyer help you successfully resolve your case.

 Victims Filing Civil Lawsuits